fusionlanguage/fut/doc/getting-started.md

 ## Language documentation

-Ć is explained in-depth in its [reference](reference.md).
+Ć is explained in depth in its [reference documentation](reference.md).

 ## Example projects

-It's always good to study the language by looking at projects written in it.
-Starting with really small ones:
+It's always good to study the language by looking at projects written in it - starting with really small ones:

 - [a toy ray-tracer](https://github.com/pfusik/ray-ci)
 - [encoder of Data Matrix barcodes](https://github.com/pfusik/datamatrix-ci)